Second Annual Coptic Canadian History Project (CCHP) Conference – Call For Papers

 Applicants are invited to submit 250 word proposals for individual papers.
 Submissions must be accompanied by a short biographical statement and contact information.
 The deadline for submissions is January 25th, 2018.
 Please note: there will be no registration fee and food and refreshments will be provided.
 For more information and to submit proposals, please email: firstname.lastname@example.org.

-We would like to thank the Avie Bennett Historica Chair in Canadian History, the Robarts Centre for Canadian Studies, the Faculty of Liberal Arts and Professional Studies, and the Department of History at York University for their generous support.
+We thank the Robarts Centre for Canadian Studies, the Avie Bennett Historica Chair in Canadian History, the Archives of Ontario, the Faculty of Liberal Arts and Professional Studies, the faculty of Graduate Studies, the Centre for Refugee Studies, and the Department of History at York University for their generous support.